Muthama-Kahohi/OSA_CP1/README.md

 A command line application that allocates offices and living spaces to fellows and staff.

 ##Features
-1. add_person
+1. add_person <fname> <lname> <role> <wants_accomodation> ....
+Adds either a staff or a fellow.
+The deafult value for <wants_accomodation> is No.
-2. create_room
+2. create_room <room_type> <room_name> ... creates a room with the type either being an office or a living space.
+Command also allows adding of multiple rooms.
-3. load_people
+3. load_people <file_name> .... adds people from a text file.
-4. save_state
+4. save_state [--db=sqlite_database] ...
+Persists all the data stored in the app to a SQLite database.
+Specifying the --db parameter   explicitly stores the data in the sqlite_database specified.
-5. load_state
+5. load_state <sqlite_database> - Loads data from a database into the application.
-6. reallocate
+6. reallocate_person <person_identifier> <new_room_name> ...
+Reallocate the person with person_identifier to new_room_name.
-7. print_allocations
+7. print_allocations [filename] ...
+Prints a list of allocations onto the screen.
+Specifying the optional file_name option here outputs the registered allocations to a txt file.
-8. print_unallocations
+8. print_unallocations [filename] ...
+Prints a list of unallocated persons onto the screen.
+Specifying the optional file_name option here outputs the registered allocations to a txt file
-9. print_room
+9. print_room <room_name> ...
+Prints  the names of all the people in room_name on the screen.

 ##Installation:
 1. git clone [repo](https://github.com/Muthama-Kahohi/OfficeSpaceAllocation_CP1.git)